SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 ### The ITIL Practices

 #### Q1.
-Which management practice supports the identification and improvement of services and developing techniques of an improvement culture across the organization?
+Which management practice supports the identification and improvement of services and developing techniques of an improvement culture across the organisation?
 - a) Knowledge management
 - b) Monitoring and event management
 - c) Continual improvement